treharne/geocoders/README.md

 As a result, it's difficult to compare prices directly, but I will try to provide a useful, concise summary of each service's pricing.

+## Bonus Criteria: Openness of Data
+There is a surprising amount of nuance around what you're allowed to do with the latitudes and longitudes once you get your hands on them.
+- Are you required to display the lat/lon on a map?
+  - Does it have to be on a specifically branded map?
+- Are you allowed to store the lat/lon in your own database?
+  - For how long?
+- Are you allowed to use the lat/lon for commercial purposes?

+This usually depends on the provider's business model, and the licencing agreement in place with the underlying geographic data provider ([OSM](https://www.openstreetmap.org/), local government entity, local private entity, global data aggregator, etc.)

+## Bonus Criteria: Uptime
+- How often is the Geocoder API unavailable?
+- How important is it for you that the geocoder is available?

 # Pricing and Limits Summary